codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **Automated validation**
 Codefresh automatically validates the `values` file before initiating the installation.
 If there is a validation failure, Codefresh terminates the installation.

+* Validation failures
   To get more details on the reasons for the failure, run:
     `kubectl logs jobs/validate-values -n ${NAMESPACE}`
     where:
       * `{NAMESPACE}` must be replaced with the namespace of the Hybrid GitOps Runtime.

-To disable automated validation, add `--set installer.skipValidation=true` to the install command.
+* To disable automated validation, add `--set installer.skipValidation=true` to the install command.

 For more details, see [Step 1: (Optional) Validate Helm values file](#step-1-optional-validate-helm-values-file) in this article.